timveil-overops/oo-docker-demos/saas/remote-collector/README.md

 # OverOps Remote Collector Example
-This is simple example of an OverOps SaaS deployment using a Remote Collector.
+This is a simple example of an OverOps SaaS deployment using a Remote Collector.
 The `docker-compose.yml` contains the following services:
 * `collector` - an OverOps collector running in a dedicated container (aka Remote Collector)
 * `agent` - an OverOps agent and sample event generator app